-The Option menu in the US version is only accessible by entering a variant of the Konami Code: at the title screen, press Up, Up, Down, Down, Left, Right, Left, Right, A, B and Start.
-The Option menu gives the player the choice to start at any stage, adjust the difficulty and the number of lives, as well as listen to the game's soundtrack.
+The options screen in the US version is only accessible by entering a variant of the Konami Code: at the title screen, press Up, Up, Down, Down, Left, Right, Left, Right, A, B and Start.
+This screen will give the player the option to start the game at any stage, adjust the difficulty level, set the number of lives or listen to any of the game's music tracks.

-The Japanese version has a unique set of cheat codes that are all based on variations of the Konami Code.
+The Japanese version has an added set of cheat codes that are all based on variations of the Konami Code.
 Simply input any of the following codes at the title screen and then press Start.

 Up, Up, Down, Down, Left, Right, Left, Right, B, A

 Displays a generic congratulatory message as a gotcha to players expecting something for entering the standard Konami Code.
 It says: "We are truly grateful for your purchase of T.M.N.T.
-2: The Manhattan Project by Konami."
+2: The Manhattan Project by Konami on this occassion."

 Down, Down, Up, Up, Right, Left, Right, Left, A, B